Efficient Error-tolerant Search on Knowledge Graphs: Introduction

-Searching for similar rather than exact matchings of a query is more desirable when data is noisy or inconsistencies are allowed.
-For example, in computational biology, the data can be highly noisy because of possible errors in data collection, different thresholds used in experiments and often the difficulty in cleaning the data.
-Despite the noise, searching for similar biological structures may enable a biologist to learn more about a new organism\cite{dost2008qnet}.
-In molecular chemistry, identifying similar molecular structures of a target molecule may enable a chemist to design new molecular structures\cite{balaban1985applications}.
-In social network analysis, searching for similar subgraph may help to identify communities and to predict the network dynamics\cite{spertus2005evaluating}.
+Enumerating all these variations at querying time is a tedious and time-consuming task.
+This paper studies the problem of efficiently supporting exploratory searches on knowledge graphs under such variations.
+In practice, this requires finding subgraphs that are composed of both exact and similar relationships and those relationships form similar structures to the user query, while ignoring matches on the entity labels.

-In all aforementioned scenarios, one needs to identify the induced subgraphs in a data graph that are similar to a query graph.
-A number of similarity measures have been proposed\cite{fernandez2001graph,bunke1998graph,raymond2002rascal}, of which the graph edit distance\cite{gao2010survey} is the most general and widely accepted similarity measure.
-Graph edit distance is defined by the number of edit operations (i.e. the deletion, insertion and substitution of nodes or edges) that is needed to transform one graph into another.
-A valuable feature of graph edit distance is its error tolerance, allowing user information needs to be captured in the presence of noise and distortion.
-This paper uses the graph edit distance as its similarity measure between graphs.
+In general, searching for similar, rather than exact, matches of a query is more desirable when the user is not aware of the graph structure and/or the label data is noisy, or when inconsistencies are allowed.
+For example, in computational biology, the data can be highly noisy because of possible errors in data collection, different thresholds used in experiments, as well as the difficulty in cleaning the data.
+Despite the noise, searching for similar biological structures may enable a biologist to learn more about a new organism~\cite{dost2008qnet}.
+In molecular chemistry, identifying similar molecular structures of a target molecule may enable a chemist to design new molecular structures~\cite{balaban1985applications}.
+In social network analysis, searching for similar subgraphs may help to identify communities and to predict the network dynamics~\cite{spertus2005evaluating}.
+In all aforementioned scenarios, one needs to identify the existing subgraphs in a data graph that are similar to a query graph.